-FOR ALL EXHIBITORS! – A Winona County Fair Code of Conduct has been adopted this year
+FOR ALL EXHIBITORS! – A Winona County Fair Code of Conduct has been adopted.

 Winona County Fair Code of Conduct Policy

 Anyone attending events either as an exhibitor, advisor, volunteer, parent, spectator, superintendent, vendor, judge, committee member, fair official or staff must conduct themselves in a manner consistent with the IAFE Code of Show Ring Ethics, which is incorporated by reference and attached hereto, along with this Code of Conduct and according to the Rules and Regulations of the Winona County Agricultural and Industrial Fair Association, dba Winona County Fair.
 These codes of conduct and rules are not limited to the show ring, but are applicable to any event held at the Winona County Fairgrounds including but not limited to meetings, workshops, clinics, contests, shows, county fair, social events, etc. Consequences to violating this code of conduct may include but are not limited to:

 - Suspension, reduction and/or loss of premiums, showcase, other awards and prize money

 - Loss of future participation privileges

 - Loss of privilege to be on Fairgrounds property

 The act of making an entry in the fair, participating, and/or attending such events on the Winona County Fairgrounds is giving verification that you will abide by the code of conduct and understand the consequences of and penalties provided for actions prohibited by the code.

 Exhibitors, Advisors, Volunteers, Parents, Family Members, Spectators, Superintendents, Judges, Vendors, Committee Members, Fair Officials and Staff MUST:

 - Be responsible for your own behavior/conduct and uphold high standards for the group and accept consequences for inappropriate behavior